arp242/goatcounter/tpl/_backend_sitecode.markdown

     <img src="{{.Site.URL}}/count?p=/test-img">

-This won’t allow recording the referral or screen size though, and may also increase the number of bot requests (although we do our best to filter this out).
+This won’t allow recording the referral or screen size, and may also increase the number of bot requests (we do our best to filter this out, but it’s hard to get all of them, since many spam scrapers and such disguise themselves as regular browsers).

 Wrap in a `<noscript>` tag to use this only for people without JavaScript.